UrbsLab/STREAMLINE/docs/source/about.md

       * Beginners have to set up their computing environment
     * Notes: Requires Anaconda3, Python3, and several other minor Python package installations

-3. Locally from the command line [Command-line Users]:
+3. Command line - locally [Command-line Users]:
     * Advantages:
       * Typically runs faster than within Jupyter Notebook
       * A more versatile option for those with command-line experience